stephenredfield/InstructorResources/SeniorInstructorPromotion.md

     - In this time-frame you'll meet 1:1 with the Dean of CoE to talk about the promotion process and learn whether or not they will support your promotion.
     - You seldom get a chance to have a 1:1 with the Dean - use it wisely!
 9. Get Promoted/Paid
-    - Your salary and rank will update in September of Promotion Year 2, approximately 18 month after the process started.
+    - Your salary and rank will update in September of Promotion Year 2 for 9-month contracts, or July for 12-month contracts; approximately 18 months after the process started.
 What a ride!

 ## Letter Writers